king-11/gossip-glomers/totally-available/README.md

 ## Read Uncommitted

 Read Uncommitted is an incredibly weak consistency model.
-It prohibits only a single anomaly:
+It prohibits only a single anomaly

 >G0 (dirty write): a cycle of transactions linked by write-write dependencies.
 For instance, transaction T1 appends 1 to key x, transaction T2 appends 2 to x, and T1 appends 3 to x again, producing the value [1, 2, 3].

 Note that read uncommitted does not impose any real-time constraints.
 If process A completes write w, then process B begins a read r, r is not necessarily guaranteed to observe w.